The k-aggregation Closure for Covering Sets: Equivalent Condition for the Polyhedrality of Closure

-So far we have obtained that, a full-dimensional $\I(\Omega)$ is polyhedral if and only if it has finitely many FIIs, and each FII corresponds to some extreme ray of $\cl \cone (\Omega)$.
+This theorem shows that, in order to show the polyhedrality of closure $\I(\Omega)$, one only has to study the extreme ray of the pointed cone $\cl \cone(\proj_{L^\perp} \Omega)$.
 In the next section we are going to give a full characterization for those extreme rays, using points in $\Omega$.